ewjoachim/poetry-to-pre-commit/README.md

 dependencies.
 If you pass the option `--no-new-deps`, packages that are already in your pre-commit config file will be updated or removed (if they are not listed in any of the considered poetry dependencies' groups), but no new packages will be added.
-You should use this to avoid installing unecessary dependencies in the pre-commit environment, e.g. if mypy does not need all of them to type check your project.
+You can use this to avoid installing unecessary dependencies in the pre-commit environment, e.g. if mypy does not need all of them to type check your project.